Plushhh/bumstead-smp/README.md

 # BumsteadSMP
-This is an smp created by Cinnamon for not only Bumstead's homeroom, but the entire school.
+This is an SMP (survival multiplayer server)  created by Mrs. Bumstead's homeroom.
+It is intended for the entire school